jfg956/mysql-server/jfg_brain_dump.md

 Addition: there is the case where no Db is selected.
 In this case, having `Db: ...` does not work.
 For this, I log `NoDb` instead of `Db: ...`.

-Update: instread of using `NoDb`, I could log "Db: " (with the empty-string db).
+Update: instead of using `NoDb`, I could log "Db: " (with the empty-string db).
 This is what Percona Server and MariaDB are doing, see [No Db with PS and MariaDB](#no-db-with-ps-and-mariadb).